Contact Us Today 979-703-7014

 The slow progress of the U.S. economic recovery is expected to push small businesses toward leasing equipment rather than purchase equipment outright.
 Lessors should be prepared for the spike in business by having lease agreements reviewed and revised if necessary.

 If your business leases equipment to consumers or other businesses, be sure to consult an experienced business law attorney to take a look at your lease agreement.
-To speak to a knowledgeable Bryan, Texas business attorney, contact the Peterson Law Group at 979-703-7014 or contact us online to schedule a consultation.
+To speak to a knowledgeable Bryan, Texas business attorney, contact the Peterson Law Group at 979-703-7014 to schedule a consultation.

 About the Author